jjcremmers/jjcremmers.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: People
-description: members of the research group
+description: Current and former members of the research group
-nav: true
-nav_order: 7

 profiles:
   # if you want to include more than one profile, just replicate the following block